nus-cs2113-AY1920S2/tp/docs/team/Nyan.md

 ## `PROJECT: HappyPills`

 ## About the project

 Our team consists of 4 software engineering students were tasked to build a basic command line interface desktop application for our Software Engineering project.

 Our team chose to develop a note management application called HappyPills.
-HappyPills is specially designed for Doctors to record patient's details, past medical records and future appointments.
-HappyPills allows users to store all information in a single place and users can always have quick access to the saved information.
+Happy Pills is a fast and intuitive note-taking app designed specially for doctors.
+With Happy Pills, you can safely store patients’ details, past medical records as well as their future appointment details in a single place.

 ### Summary of Contributions

 This section shows a summary of my coding, documentation, and other helpful contributions to the team project.

 *Major enhancement:* I added `User Prompting` for commands in HappyPills.